 Investors shrugged — sending Apple stock down 1.2% on March 25.
 The bullish case for these services is that Apple has 1.4 billion active users on its devices — some of whom may sign up for the new services.

-Wedbush Securities thinks that Apple could add 100 million subscriptions to its TV streaming service in the next three to five years yielding between $7 billion and $10 billion in annual revenue, according to the Journal.
+According to the Journal, Wedbush Securities thinks that Apple could add 100 million subscriptions to its TV streaming service in the next three to five years, yielding between $7 billion and $10 billion in annual revenue.

-But all the services markets into which Apple hopes to expand are loaded with rivals — two of which — Amazon and Netflix — are led by CEOs who are far more skilled than Cook at creating new services that wow consumers.
+However, all the service markets Apple hopes to expand are loaded with rivals — two of which areare Amazon and Netflix — and are led by CEOs who are far more skilled than Cook at creating new services that wow consumers.

-Jeff Bezos has turned Amazon from an online purveyor of books to a leader in e-commerce, smart speakers, and cloud services as well as a capable contender in digital advertising and video streaming.
+Jeff Bezos has turned Amazon from an online purveyor of books to a leader in e-commerce, smart speakers, and cloud services and a capable contender in digital advertising and video streaming.

 Reed Hastings transformed Netflix from a DVD-by-Mail service to a leader in video streaming starting in 2007, the year Apple introduced the iPhone.